 If WPSecure wallpaper history recording is enabled, the campaign group number associated with the WPSecure wallpaper package will also be recorded.

 5) Campaign Start and End days: As the name indicates, these are the start and end days of the campaign.
 The start and end days cannot overlap with another campaign with the same WPSecure wallpaper package version and campaign group number.

 ‘wpsecurecc.exe‘ command is used to automate this process. ‘wpsecurecc.exe‘ command is installed with ‘WPsecure campaign manager” (Download here).

-Using the above automation you can deploy the ‘wpsecure.campaigns‘ file using SCCM or Intune.
+Using the above process, you can deploy the ‘wpsecure.campaigns‘ file using SCCM (Microsoft Endpoint Configuration Manager).

 Upload the ‘wpsecurecc.intunewin‘ file to Microsoft Intune as a Win32-application to deploy the Campaign to Cloud connected devices.